danielovaska/PndedPassword/README.md

 2. In Startup.cs replace the commented line below for identity based authentication:

 //app.AddCmsAspNetIdentity<ApplicationUser>();

 app.AddCustomCmsAspNetIdentity<ApplicationUser>();

-If you don't have identity based authentication you can still create a custom membership provider like:
+3. If you don't have identity based authentication you can still create a custom membership provider similar to:

     public class OwnedMembershipProvider : System.Web.Providers.DefaultMembershipProvider
     {